Have you enjoyed cooler autumn weather? Here are some family fun ideas to save money this fall season.

 - Make a plan for holiday shopping

 Like it or not, the holiday season will be right around the corner.
 Contrary to what some people might tell you, it’s never too early to start planning your gift giving for the year.
 You might also be thinking that it’s wiser to wait because Black Friday always has the best deals.
 But this is not always the case.
 The reality is you’re just as likely to find good deals pre-Black Friday as you are post-Black Friday.
 So take some time, do some gift hunting, and save yourself the stress of shopping with the holiday crowd.
-Remember to shop the Zebit Market and take advantage of the interest-free financing.
+Remember to shop the Zebit Market and take advantage of the pay over time financing.

 - Take advantage of the outdoors